Azure/aks-baseline-automation/IaC/terraform/aks.md

   ```
 ```

-Please review the Baseline components that are deployed at [cluster-baseline-settings](../../cluster-baseline-settings):
+Please review the Baseline components that are deployed at [cluster-baseline-settings](./cluster-baseline-settings):

 - AAD Pod Identity
 - AKV Secret Store CSI Driver
 - Ingress Network Policy
-- Kured

   ```bash
   # Watch configurations deployment, Ctrl-C to quit
   kubectl get pod -n cluster-baseline-settings -w
   ```

-Flux pulls yaml files from [cluster-baseline-settings](../../cluster-baseline-settings) and applies them to the cluster.
+Flux pulls yaml files from [cluster-baseline-settings](./cluster-baseline-settings) and applies them to the cluster.
-If there is a need to change the folder to your own, please modify [cluster-baseline-settings.yaml](../flux/cluster-baseline-settings.yaml)
+If there is a need to change the folder to your own, please modify [cluster-baseline-settings.yaml](./cluster-baseline-settings/flux/flux.yaml)

 ## Deploy sample workload